Akarsh-Rajgit/AI-assistant/README.md

-This python program powered by Ollama tinyllama AI model, executes an AI chatbot that answers your questions like anyother AI chatbot.
+This python program executes an AI chatbot powered by Ollama tinyllama AI model, executes an AI chatbot that answers your questions like any other AI chatbot.
 The chatbot's name is JnyaAI.

+This project is made with the contribution of: Chandan G D (email: chandangd27@gmail.com)